Nancyiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- Write a script that counts the number of directories in the PATH.
+script that lists environment variables.